migdal-or/wtx-tech-challenge/README.md

 #### Step 2 - Port information

+Based on loaded shipping routes data, I would build a table to store port details.
+This can be done with the same SQL query to initialize the table from the beginning and to make updates later.
+The table should have an SCD2 versioning scheme to mark the moment when the route has appeared, when its data got changed or deleted.
+As I don't currently have strict business specifications on what to store for a port, I'd save the country, port_code, URL and the complete HTML received from the

+* Major towns near seaport
+* List of main shipping lines serving the port
+* Country Requirements & Restrictions (Import & Export)

+CREATE TABLE IF NOT EXISTS ports(
+        port_id SERIAL PRIMARY KEY,
+		port_country VARCHAR(50),
+		port_code VARCHAR(50),
+		port_url VARCHAR(50),
+		major_towns TEXT,
+		shipping_lines TEXT,
+		import_reqs TEXT,
+		export_reqs TEXT,
+		port_html TEXT,

+		EFFECTIVE_FROM_DTTM timestamp,
+		EFFECTIVE_TO_DTTM timestamp,
+        PROCESSED_DTTM timestamp
+        );

+# these are new ports available in our routes table which we should add to ports and query data from webpage
+select distinct port_country, port_code from (
+	SELECT source_country as port_country, source_port as port_code from trades
+	UNION
+	SELECT destination_country, destination_port from trades
+	) a
+EXCEPT select port_country, port_code from ports;

+insert into ports ( port_country, port_code, EFFECTIVE_FROM_DTTM, EFFECTIVE_TO_DTTM, PROCESSED_DTTM)
+select port_country, port_code, NOW() as EFFECTIVE_FROM_DTTM, 'infinity' as EFFECTIVE_TO_DTTM, NOW() as PROCESSED_DTTM from
+(
+select distinct port_country, port_code
+from (
+	SELECT source_country as port_country, source_port as port_code from trades
+	UNION
+	SELECT destination_country, destination_port from trades
+	) a
+EXCEPT select port_country, port_code from ports
+) b;

 select count(distinct port) from (select distinct source_port port from trades UNION select distinct destination_port from trades) a;
 281

 * docker exec -it wtx-import psql -U postgres